aayushpandey8000/Smart-Lawyer/README.md

 We welcome contributions from the community!
 If you'd like to contribute to Smart Lawyer, please fork this repository and submit a pull request with your changes.

-## Feedback

-Have questions, suggestions, or feedback?
-We'd love to hear from you!
-Reach out to us at [smartlawyer@example.com](mailto:smartlawyer@example.com).

 ## License